delorum/pontifex/README.md

 ## Encryption

 - Select Keyword: any word of any length.
-Remember to use different keywords for each message! (for example, use constant prefix with current date)
+Remember to use different keywords for each message! (for example, use constant prefix plus current date)
 - You can press Backspace if you hit the wrong key.
 The deck will be reshuffling back.
 - You can see the deck below the keyword is shuffling with each letter you type.
 - Press `Ctrl-E`